pvcraven/networking-down-under-book/source/chapter_04/chapter_04.rst

 -----------------------

 The most popular standards used over TP wire at the time of this writing are Ethernet standards.
-As mentioned in Chapter 2, there are several wired Ethernet standards as well as standards for wireless and fiber-optic mediums.
+As mentioned in :ref:`chapter_02`, there are several wired Ethernet standards as well as standards for wireless and fiber-optic mediums.
 The wired standards are all part of the 802.3 IEEE standards.